New Enugu City Excites Nigerians in China, as Gov Mbah Unveils Project at Guangzhou Roadshow

 “All the utilities that you need to live there, such as power, water, gas, high-speed internet, are all going to be provided.
 So, essentially, the City is fully serviced and it is going to be a plug and play for those coming to live there.

 “Importantly, we are partnering with CCCC, one of the world’s best.
-We are also working with a lot of consultating firms from the United kingdom.
+We are also working with a lot of consulting firms from the United Kingdom.
 So, in the next 12 to 18 months, these services would have all been ready.
 We should start seeing buildings rise up in the next 12 months.”

 Meanwhile, the Managing Director of CCCC Nigeria, Feng Yu, has expressed delight at its partnership with the Mbah Administration to actualise the New Enugu City.